-\1 P2P is the abbreviation for peer to peer.
-P2P power trading refers to direct trading between energy consumers and power generation facility owners. \2 TPO is the abbreviation for third party ownership.

-\3 Non-fossil value is the environmental value given to power sources which do not use fossil fuels when generating power.
-A trading market was established in May 2018 to promote the introduction of renewable energies in Japan.
+- 1 P2P power trading: Abbreviation for Peer to Peer.
+Refers to direct transactions of electricity between electricity consumers and power generation facility owners. - 2 Non-fossil value: Environmental value given to power sources that do not use fossil fuels for power generation.
+A trading market was established in May 2018 to promote the introduction of renewable energy.

-Capital and Business Alliance in the Automotive Battery Reuse and Recycling Business with PAND in China
+Capital and Business Tie-up with Shenzhen Pandpower in China for Automotive Battery Reuse and Recycling Business

 ITOCHU undertook a capital increase through a third-party allotment from Shenzhen Pandpower Co., Ltd. - a company engaged in the automotive battery reuse and recycling business in China.
-We are now involved in the reuse business to convert automotive batteries to stationary storage batteries as part of our lithium-ion rechargeable battery business efforts.
+We have started the reuse business to convert automotive batteries to stationary storage battery systems as part of our lithium-ion rechargeable battery business efforts.